REAPER v2.1

 - generate() — build a payload with specified type, format, and connection parameters

-- Encoding options — base64, XOR, AES-256 encryption for payload obfuscation
+- Encoding — base64, XOR, AES-256 payload encryption

 - Platform targeting — Linux x64, Windows x64, cross-platform Python